Transfer VM From AWS EC2 to Akamai Using Disk Images

 Launch a Linode Compute Instance from the Uploaded Image

-: A unique label for your instance.--region
+• --label: A unique label for the instance.

 linode-cli linodes create \